 These solutions aim to prevent the active and potential theft of supermarket goods effectively.
 Additionally, they may act as an excellent investment for any store – especially considering that the crime survey 2023 reports that shoplifting costs the UK economy £1.76 billion annually.

-So, What Is The Most Common Stolen Items From Supermarket Theft?
+So, What Are the Most Common Stolen Items From Supermarket Theft?

 In this article, we’ve covered some of the most common shoplifted items in supermarket and retail environments, as well as some of the possible reasons for stealing these items.

-If you find yourself interested to learn more about retail security, why not visit our Retail Articles page where you can find more regarding Why People Shoplift or the Top 10 Ways To Secure Your Retail Store In 2024.
+If you find yourself interested to learn more about retail security, why not visit our news and insights page where you can find more regarding What is Retail Security? or Retail Security Officer Duties.

 We also have an official Region Security Guarding YouTube channel where you can stay up to date with all the latest security news, tips and tricks including Why UK Retail Outlets Need More Security.